davidosborn/getopt-js/README.md

 # Getopt

-A full-featured parser of command-line arguments for modern JavaScript.
+A parser of command-line arguments for modern JavaScript.

+## Features

+* Supports any number of short and long names for an option.
+* Can generate usage documentation automatically.

 ## Library usage